 Federal homesteading began in Canada about ten years later than in the United States, encouraging westward expansion and settlement.
 Under the Dominion Lands Act of 1872 a homesteader paid just ten dollars for 160 acres, with the requirement of building a home and cultivating a certain number of acres within three years.
 Homestead applications can be especially helpful for tracing immigrant origins, with questions regarding the applicant’s country of birth, subdivision of country of birth, last place of residence, and previous occupation.

 Land grants, homestead records, tax rolls, and even deed records can be found online for cities and provinces across Canada through a variety of sources, from local genealogical societies to regional and national archives.
+In Quebec, don't overlook notarial records for recorded deeds and divisions or sales of inherited land.

 Searchable index and digitized images of petitions for grants or leases of land and other administrative records in lower Canada, or what is now present-day Quebec.
 This free online research tool from Library and Archives Canada provides access to more than 95,000 references to individuals between 1764 and 1841.